 Reduce Eye Wrinkles

 After trying so many “anti-wrinkle” eye products, I’ve thought that my eye wrinkles are a hopeless case.
 No matter what I dab on my eyes, the wrinkles still go everywhere with me.
 However, the situation is a bit different for collagen supplements.
-Yes, like many other anti-wrinkle products I tried, collagen supplements can’t fight off the wrinkles and ruts under my eyes, but the difference of taking collagen is that my eye wrinkles are much softer (this is not temporary and is not placebo effect up to now after trying it for two to three months) and my foundation won’t slip as much inside the ruts by the end of the day.
+Yes, like many other anti-wrinkle products I tried, collagen supplements can’t fight off the wrinkles and ruts under my eyes, but the difference of taking collagen is that my eye wrinkles are much softer (this is not temporary and is not a placebo effect up to now after trying it for two to three months) and my foundation won’t slip as much inside the ruts by the end of the day.
 Although the length of my wrinkles are still as long as they used to be, but they look softer in look.
 And that makes such a BIG difference in my appearance!

-As for the pores and lines I complained in my post about supplements, I noticed improvement on them very soon.
+As for the pores and lines I complained about in my post about supplements, I noticed improvement on them very soon.
 Only one week after trying!
 However, the bigger, more obvious improvement only came after probably one month.
 The difference?
-My skin looks firmer and pores smaller.
+My skin looks firmer and my pores smaller.

 In a word, I think collagen supplements really work for me.
 No matter what other “experts” have to say about its futility or ineffectiveness, I’m all in!
 However, for those of you who want to give collagen a shot, don’t be too optimistic.
 Collagen supplements are not a panacea for all kinds of wrinkles, because, speaking from an objective point of view, the numerous lines when I smile are still there on my face no matter I take collagen or not.
 I think I need another solution for them.
 Any suggestions?